Niketkumardheeryan/ML-CaPsule/diabetes_risk/README.md

 ## Results

 The models are evaluated using multiple classification metrics, and their performance is compared to identify the most effective approach for diabetes prediction.

-In the current implementation, the Random Forest Classifier achieved the best performance with:
+Random Forest Classifier achieved the best overall performance with:

-* Accuracy: 0.77
+- Accuracy: 77.9%
-* ROC-AUC: 0.82
+- Precision: 72.7%
+- Recall: 59.3%
+- F1-Score: 65.3%

 ## Feature Importance Analysis